crispy-cat/JShellCalc/README.md

 # JShellCalc
 A simple node.js command line calculation machine

-One dependency, that is prompt-sync
+One dependency, that is prompt-sync.

 More information at https://crispy.cat/software/calc